SCBTrading/Barcode/README.md

 - This script is designed for thermal printers that can process PDF files directly.
 - For non-thermal printers, you may need to use a PDF-to-image converter and send the images to your printer.

-I hope this improved README.md file provides a clear and comprehensive guide for using your barcode label generator script!